awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateDataSource.md

 Required: Yes

  ** [RoleArn](#API_CreateDataSource_RequestSyntax) **   <a name="Kendra-CreateDataSource-request-RoleArn"></a>
-The Amazon Resource Name \(ARN\) of a role with permission to access the data source and required resources\.
-For more information, see [IAM roles for Amazon Kendra](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html)\.
+The Amazon Resource Name \(ARN\) of an IAM role with permission to access the data source and required resources\.
+For more information, see [IAM access roles for Amazon Kendra\.](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html)\.
 You can't specify the `RoleArn` parameter when the `Type` parameter is set to `CUSTOM`\.
 If you do, you receive a `ValidationException` exception\.
 The `RoleArn` parameter is required for all other data sources\.
 Type: String